hectorm/demergi/README.md

 Or directly download the latest version from the releases section.

 > **Note**
 > If you want to install it as a service, you can use [the following systemd unit](./systemd/demergi.service) as a reference.
+On macOS, you use the [launchd system](./launchctl/README.md) to run as background service.

 Once installed, you can run it with the `demergi` command.